JNPauli/Banter/_sources/general_information/Data_and_Projectmanagment.md

 The stimuli images were obtained from Imagenet.
 So called natural images were explicitly used for the imagery sessions.

 ## Version control
 The whole project is documented on Github.
 Please click [here](https://github.com/JNPauli/Mental-image-decoding) to get to the Github repository.
+Github allows the user to keep track of their project, by exploring changes that were made.
+This is called `version control`.

 **Note**: Most of the commits happened on the update branch, so that the main branch is not trashed with random stuff and ideas.
 The README file of the Github repository explains the respective structure and what contents are documented in which folder.
 Also, the project is documented on [OSF](https://osf.io/t2psq/).